liewyyjovin/liewyyjovin.github.io/_posts/2017-08-01-What-is-happening-here?.md

 3) In case I become too busy to add new content, this blog also serves as a memory database for my ageing brain.

 4) My vision for this blog is to make it a personal directory.
-One where I have everything from links to different projects to book reviews, travel reviews and so on ...
+One where I have everything from links to different projects to book reviews, travel reviews and so on.

 5) Once I publish something, I will not edit the post.
 I will only do so explicitly (Add in an Edited tag or something at the bottom of the article), unless it is a negligble change.